Cylinder curves in finite holonomy flat metrics: Main Theorem

 \begin{proof}[Proof of Theorem~\ref{T:main}.]
 Suppose $\{A_n\}$ is a sequence of embedded cylinders in $(S,\varphi)$ so that the sequence of core curves $\{a_n\}$ has infinite diameter in $\C(S)$.
 In particular, we may assume that the cylinders are all distinct.
 Let $p \colon (S_0,\varphi_0) \to (S,\varphi)$ be the holonomy almost trivializing cover and let $Z^1,\ldots Z^{q_0}$ be the foliated subsurfaces which are Hausdorff limits of core curves $a_n^1,\ldots,a_n^{q_0}$ of $A_n^1,\ldots,A_n^{q_0}$ as in Lemma~\ref{L:limits of cores} (after having passed to a subsequence, if necessary).
 Fix an essential simple closed curve $b$ in $Z^2$.

-By the main result of \cite{RafSch1}, $\{\widetilde a_n^1\}$ also has infinite diameter in $\C(S_0)$.
+Rafi and Schleimer in \cite{RafSch1} showed that covering maps induce quasi-isometric embeddings between curve complexes.
+Therefore $\{\widetilde a_n^1\}$ also has infinite diameter in $\C(S_0)$.
 It follows that for $n$ large enough, $a_n^1$ must nontrivially intersect $b$.
 But then the Hausdorff limit of the $a_n^1$, which is contained in $Z^1$, necessarily intersects $b$ (though not necessarily transversely).
 This is impossible, since $b$ is contained in $Z^2$ and is thus disjoint from $Z^1$.
 This contradiction proves that $\{a_n\}$ must have finite diameter, as required. \end{proof}